 For the Rest of the Lasagna

-- 7 ounces prosciutto cotto, sliced paper thin (200g) (sub cooked country ham)
+- prosciutto cotto (sub shaved cooked country ham)

-- 1 cup grated DOP Grana Padano cheese (sub Parmigiano-Reggiano or Parmesan)
+- Grana Padano DOP (sub Parmigiano-Reggiano or Parmesan)

 - Make the pasta sauce.
 To a medium-sized pot, add 2 tablespoons of olive oil, smashed garlic cloves, carrots, onions, and a little salt, and cook over medium-high heat stirring occasionally until onions are tender and translucent (about 5 minutes).
 Add the tomato passata and season with salt to taste.
 Bring the mixture to a boil, reduce the heat to low, cover with a lid, and cook for about 25 minutes, or until the sauce has slightly reduced and thickened.
 Adjust the seasoning adding more salt if needed.